serafin-labs/serafin/misc/doc/WALKTHROUGH.md

     "additionalProperties": false
 }
 ```
 You can include in your schema additional `definitions`.
-Specifficaly `createValues`, `updateValues`, `patchValues`, `patchQuery`, `deleteQuery`, `readQuery` are special.
+Specificaly `createValues`, `updateValues`, `patchValues`, `patchQuery`, `deleteQuery`, `readQuery` are special.
 If provided, they are automatically taken in account for validating the appropriate pipeline action.
 If not provided default values are used.

 Here we have two options:
 - use the `gulp-serafin-json-schema-to-typescript` gulp task to generate typescript interfaces for this schema.